Greater-Wellington-Regional-Council/Environmental-Outcomes-Platform/packages/RainfallViewer/README.md

 - Run `npm run lint`

 ### Deployment
-Deployment is to AWS Amplify which is connected to certain git branches.
+Deployment is to AWS Amplify which is connected to specific git branches.

-Pushing to the branch `deploy/interrain-ui/dev` will deploy to the development envrionment, [https://interrain.gw-eop-dev.tech](https://interrain.gw-eop-dev.tech).
+- Pushing to the branch `deploy/interrain-ui/dev` will deploy to the development envrionment, [https://interrain.gw-eop-dev.tech](https://interrain.gw-eop-dev.tech).

-Pushing to the branch `deploy/interrain-ui/stage` will deploy to the staging envrionment, [https://interrain.gw-eop-stage.tech](https://interrain.gw-eop-stage.tech).
+- Pushing to the branch `deploy/interrain-ui/stage` will deploy to the staging envrionment, [https://interrain.gw-eop-stage.tech](https://interrain.gw-eop-stage.tech).